Dhanarajb/Off-Class/js.md

 2. **Compilation**: The code is then converted into **machine code**, which is what the computer understands and can execute.
 3. **Execution**: The JavaScript engine executes the code, making changes to the webpage, responding to user actions, or communicating with a web server.

+# How the JavaScript Engine Works

+The JavaScript engine follows three main steps to process and execute the code: **Parsing**, **Compilation**, and **Execution**.
+Let’s break down each step in simple terms.

+## 1. Parsing
+- **What happens?** The engine reads the JavaScript code.
+- **How?** It looks at the JavaScript code, which could either be embedded directly into the HTML or included in an external `.js` file.
+- **Why?** This is the first step because the engine needs to understand the code before it can do anything.

+### Example:
+Imagine you are reading a recipe.
+First, you read through the recipe to understand the instructions before you start cooking.

+---

+## 2. Compilation
+- **What happens?** The code is converted into machine code.
+- **How?** The JavaScript engine translates the human-readable code into machine code, which is what the computer can understand and execute.
+- **Why?** Computers can only execute machine code, not the human-readable code you wrote.
+This step ensures the computer can understand and act on your code.

+### Example:
+Think of it like translating a recipe from English into a language that a robot can follow to cook the dish.

+---

+## 3. Execution
+- **What happens?** The engine runs the code, performing tasks like updating the webpage, reacting to user actions, or communicating with a web server.
+- **How?** The machine code is executed by the engine, which tells the computer exactly what to do—whether it's displaying a message, changing a button, or sending data to the server.
+- **Why?** This is the final step where the engine actually performs the tasks based on the code you wrote.

+### Example:
+Now that the recipe is translated into a robot-friendly language, the robot starts cooking based on the instructions.

+---

+## Summary:
+- **Parsing**: The engine reads and understands the code.
+- **Compilation**: The engine converts the code into a machine-readable language (machine code).
+- **Execution**: The engine runs the machine code, performing actions on the webpage or interacting with the server.

+This process allows JavaScript to make webpages interactive and dynamic based on user input.

 ### Popular JavaScript Engines:
 Different browsers have their own **JavaScript engines**:
 - **V8**: Used in Chrome, Opera, and Edge.